Skip to content

 Make has the best visual automation builder in this category.
 The drag-and-drop canvas supports branching (routers), parallel paths, error handling with retry/rollback, and data transformation modules.
 It connects to 3,000+ apps.

 What works: Complex, multi-path automations are where Make shines.
 Built-in data stores persist information between scenario runs.
-HTTP/webhook modules connect to any API.
-Error handling is significantly better than Zapier's — retry logic, rollback, and break modules give you real control when things fail.
+HTTP/webhook modules connect to any API without waiting for an official integration.
+Error handling is significantly better than Zapier's -- retry logic, rollback, and break modules give you real control when things fail.

-What doesn't: The credit system is confusing — AI actions eat through credits fast.
+What doesn't: The credit system is confusing when AI actions are involved.
 Steeper learning curve than Zapier for non-technical users.
 Smaller app library (3,000 vs 7,000).
-Teams plan pricing is per-user ($29/user/month) in addition to credits, so costs layer unpredictably.
+Teams plan adds per-user pricing ($29/user/month) on top of credits, so costs layer unpredictably for larger organizations.

 n8n

 n8n is the open-source alternative.
 Self-host it for free with unlimited executions and workflows.
-The cloud version starts at ~$26/mo for 2,500 executions.
+The cloud version starts at ~$20/month (Starter, billed annually) for 2,500 executions.

 What works: Full source code available.
 400+ integrations plus HTTP nodes for any API.
 The AI agent builder (2025-2026) includes 70+ AI nodes for LLMs, embeddings, vector databases, speech, OCR, and image models.
 Human-in-the-loop gates require approval before AI agents execute actions.
 MCP support.
 Code nodes for custom JavaScript/Python logic. n8n 2.0 (2025) brought a major UI and performance upgrade.

-What doesn't: Self-hosting needs DevOps expertise — server setup, maintenance, updates, security.
-Cloud pricing counts each step as a separate execution (similar to Zapier's task counting).
+What doesn't: Self-hosting requires DevOps expertise.
+Cloud pricing counts each workflow run as an execution, which is fair but adds up for high-frequency automations.
 The 5-minute execution time limit on Starter is restrictive for complex workflows.
 Smaller integration library (400+ vs 7,000).
-The UI is developer-oriented — less intuitive for non-technical users.
+The UI is developer-oriented -- less intuitive for non-technical users.

 Part 3: Enterprise BPM